averykhoo/opentelemetry_wrapper/README.md

     * sometimes works even after apps are created for some reason, likely due to how Uvicorn runs in a new process
     * but somehow sometimes doesn't work in prod, for equally unknown reasons
     * probably best to instrument each app instance
-* Logs (some) http headers received by fastapi as span attributes
+* Logs OIDC http headers as span attributes
 * Creates OTLP exporter if specific env vars (below) are set
+* Auto-instrumentation will push logs, metrics, and traces to the OTEL endpoint, if configured
+    * Note: only logs and traces are printed, metrics are too noisy

 ## usage